amithkm9/VisionQuizAI/Readme.md

 This project is licensed under the MIT License.

 ## 📧 Contact
-For any inquiries, feel free to reach out via [your-email@example.com].
+For any inquiries, feel free to reach out via [amithkm9@gmail.com].

 ---

-Happy Quizzing! ✨
+Empowering inclusive learning experiences through AI! ✨